Evita (1996 film): Casting

 Antonio Banderas was the first actor to secure a role in the film.
 He was cast as Ché when Glenn Gordon Caron was hired to direct the film, and remained involved when Stone returned to the project.
 Before he left the project, Stone had considered casting Michelle Pfeiffer in the lead role of Eva, and this was confirmed in July 1994.
 Pfeiffer left the production when she became pregnant with her second child.
 Parker also considered Glenn Close, along with Meryl Streep, to play Eva.
+Jennifer Lopez also auditioned.